mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 Prediction on [1 1 1]: 1 (47193714919561920249856.00000000)
 ```

 The reason for this is simple, but perhaps not obvious at first (it wasn't for me).
 Namely, while the (five term) Maclaurin/Taylor approximation of the Sigmoid function is good around the origin, it completely collapses as we move further away, yielding results that are not only inaccurate but also of large magnitude.
-As a result we quickly blow any finite number representation we may use, even in the insecure setting, and start wrapping around.
+As a result we quickly blow any finite number representation we may use, even in the unsecured setting, and start wrapping around.

 Technically speaking it's the dot products on which the Sigmoid function is evaluated that become too large, which as far as I understand can be interpreted as the network growing more confident.
 In this light, the problem is that our approximation doesn't allow it to get confident enough, leaving us with poor accuracy.